KoreTeknology/Quadraphonic-Plugins-for-VCV-Rack/README.md

 ## History
 The initial project was to create a serie of Modules, used for **quadraphonic performances**.
-The concept was developped 20 years ago but only few hardware prototypes were made at this time.
+I developped the concept 20 years ago but only one hardware prototype was made at this time and it didn´t have a good looking, to be honest.
 See 2002 Patent Document: https://patents.google.com/patent/FR2839601A1/en?oq=FR2839601A1

 The objective is to recreate theses concepts in a virtual environment (VCV Rack) and add some extra features.
-Here is a list of needed "components":
+Here is a list of needed "audio components":

 - **QuadraMixer**, a matrix mixer with 4 inputs/outputs with controls and options
 - **QuadraMaster**, An master output section with 4 audio inputs/outputs with effects, limiter and options